openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/semi_sl.rst

 Enable via ``otx build``
 ***************************

-1. To enable semi-supervsied learning via ``otx build``, we need to add arguments ``--unlabeled-data-roots`` and ``--train-type``.
+1. To enable semi-supervsied learning via ``otx build``, we need to add arguments ``--unlabeled-data-roots``.
 OpenVINO™ Training Extensions receives the root path where unlabeled images are by ``--unlabeled-data-roots``.

 We should put the path where unlabeled data are contained.
-It also provides us ``--train-type`` to select the type of training scheme.
-All we have to do for that is specifying it as **Semisupervised**.
+It is all we need to change to run semisupervised training.
+OpenVINO™ Training Extensions will recognize this training type automatically.

 .. note::

   OpenVINO™ Training Extensions automatically searches for all image files with JPG, JPEG, and PNG formats in the root path specified using the ``--unlabeled-data-roots`` option, even if there are other file formats present.
-The image files which are located in sub-folders will be also collected for building unlabeled dataset.
+  The image files which are located in sub-folders (if threy presented) will be also collected for building unlabeled dataset.

   In this tutorial, we make use of auto-split functionality for the multi-class classification, which makes train/validation splits for the given dataset.